ilias-sp/Twitch-Chat-Bot-PHP/README.md

 !makepoll: used to create a new poll.
 Command syntax is expected to be: !makepoll <poll duration in seconds> <free text describing the poll and the available options to vote (options need to be numeric and less than 5 digits, meaning up to 99999)>

 !cancelpoll: used to cancel the active poll.

+!giveaway-start and !giveaway-end: start and stop the giveaway period, throughout it viewers can join the giveaway.

+!giveaway-status: check the current status of the giveaway function, and how many viewers have joined

+!giveaway-reset: reset the giveaway. run this before starting a new giveaway.

+!giveaway-winner: have Izybot pick up a winner from the eligible viewers list.

 # USER COMMANDS: